Migration Guide

 Last updated

-command, they will no longer work.
+command, it will no longer work:

 From both usage data and community feedback, we know the core value of Code Quality is in the CLI, IDE, and native CI integrations.
 We’ve deprecated some features to better support these key integrations with limited resources.